MasonMcGrail/MasonMcGrail.github.io/Constructed_Languages/Exwachil/reference_grammar.md

 1. Members of the same generation are grouped together
 2. Terms for members of ego's clan come before non-members
 3. Terms for female relatives come before terms for male relatives
-4. Terms for closer relatives come before others
+4. Terms for closer relatives come before more distant relatives

 \[unclear what the deal is with cousins removed\] (?)